Wu Chi-ming

 Wu Chi-ming (吳琪銘 (Wú Qímíng); born 24 February 1963) is a Taiwanese politician.

-He attended De Lin Institute of Technology.

 Wu was first elected to the Taipei County Council in 2006.
 The county was upgraded to the special municipality New Taipei in 2010, and the council was renamed.
 Wu retained his seat in that year's local elections, and was reelected to the New Taipei City Council in 2014.

+Education

+Wu graduated from HungKuo Delin University of Technology then earned a Master of Business Administration (M.B.A.) from Shih Hsin University.

 2016 legislative election

 He resigned his council seat in 2016, when he was elected to the Legislative Yuan.